 Because weather here can be harsh in early spring and late fall, full-service camping is available at both campgrounds only from the first Friday in May through the first Monday in November.
 Only the Chestnut Hollow Horse Campground offers primitive camping, with power but no water, during March, April and November.

 Total sites of each type: E/W, 37.
 STD, 32.
 HorseE/W, 23.
 CovStall, 28.
 Wide Covered Stall, 6.
 OpnStall, 17.
 Wide Open Stall, 5.
 RV50-EW, 4.
 GrpTentStd (GT1), 1.
 CampLodge, 1.

 E/W - Electric and water sites; various equipment.
 Up to 40 feet.
 No horses allowed.

 STD - Standard campsites; no hookups; various equipment.
 Up to 40 feet.
 One tent site is universally accessible.
 No horses allowed.

 HorseE/W - Stable area campsites; electric and water hookups; various equipment.
 Up to 40 feet.
-Horses are allowed only in this area, which is designated for equestrian campers except when the area is used for primitive camping March through April and in November when this area only is open for camping.
+Horses are allowed only in this area.
+Equestrian campers get priority booking, but any camper may make a reservation beginning 30 days prior to arrival.
+This area is also used for primitive camping in March, April and November.

 CovStall - Covered stalls for horses; stable area; all are tie-in standing stalls; each is approximately 4' x 10'; park provides sawdust for stalls.
 Bring your own hay bag and water bucket.